 Whether it’s thanks to its illustrated website, or just firm proof that now is the time for democratic finance, Abundance is moving fast.
 With £1.3 million (about $2 million) investment raised in its first five months, Abundance is the fastest growing platform in the short history of crowd funding.

 Because of its online portal, Abundance is extremely easy, and even joyful, to use.
 Investing feels inviting.
-Investors have the option of putting money in for themselves, or gifting investments to loved ones.
-I imagine they would do so either to introduce people to the concept of taking responsibility for their own money, or because 8% over twenty years is a better investment than a bank.
+Investors have the option of putting money in for themselves or gifting investments to loved ones.
+I imagine they would do so either to introduce people to the concept of taking responsibility for their own money or because 8% over twenty years is a better investment than a bank.
+It’s a great resource for first-time investors but also great for experienced investors too.
+This can also provide a stepping stone for those looking to spend more time investing their assets, whether that be by buying stocks and share or using short bitcoin.

 Why does anyone need to learn how to take responsibility for their money?
 When I interviewed Davis we talked about this kind of thing.